Padfoot, Prongs, & Associates:

 Lily, on the other hand, seems to have been deeply valued by all of her teachers, without reserve.
 Perhaps it was Lily who was the one who was all but universally beloved.
 People may have considered James still a bit of a jerk who was chiefly welcomed on her account.

 But I think that we may be making a big mistake, when we assume that Dumbledore’s obvious favoritism toward Harry was foreshadowed by a similar favoritism toward James.
 Because we really have no real evidence to support it.
 We have all been taking something for granted which I think perhaps we ought not.

 But I’m not convinced that James was actually rewarded for it, either.
 We’ve never been directly told that he was.
 Not even that he was awarded House points for that daring rescue.
-Unless he awarded James exactly enough House points to make up for the ones he stripped off Sirius, so that nobody ever noticed.
+Unless he awarded James exactly enough House points to make up for the ones he stripped off Sirius for mouthing off about the willow, so that nobody ever noticed.
 That’s another fanon assumption.
 It’s not in the books.

 And, yes, he eventually allowed James to be appointed Head Boy.
 We’ve been invited to assume that the appointment was James’s reward.
 I cannot say that it wasn’t.
 But I really do suspect that James became Head Boy simply because he was the best candidate for that particular year.
 When you stop and think about it, as Deputy Head, Albus had allowed Tom Riddle to be appointed Head Boy, too.
 It’s not necessarily a mark of personal approval.

 And Lupin had demonstrated that he wasn’t even an effective Prefect.